ERA Green Hydrogen Fellowships for international Master students • DAAD

 - Full curriculum vitae in tabular form (max.
 3 pages)

-- Study plan (max.
+- Study plan including a schedule (max.
 3 pages): detailed description of your planned study programme/project/internship in Germany

 - If you are planning to do a Master’s programme in Germany, you must submit the form "Information about your preferred master programmes"